NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 Strings are surrounded by `_s()` (regular string) or `_m()` (markdown) in code.
 We love `_s()` and `_m()`.
 It's almost identical for both JavaScript and C#.
 During the build, we extract these strings by analyzing the JavaScript (with [AjaxMin](https://www.nuget.org/packages/AjaxMin/)) and C#/Razor (with a custom [Roslyn](https://github.com/dotnet/roslyn)-based build).
 We take these strings and stick them in files to use for the translators, our community team, and ultimately back into the build later.
 There's obviously *way* more going on - but those are the relevant bits.
 It's worth noting here that we're excited about the proposed [Source Generators](https://github.com/dotnet/roslyn/blob/features/source-generators/docs/features/generators.md) feature specced for a future Roslyn release.
 We hope in its final form we'll be able to re-write this portion of Moonspeak as a much simpler generator while still avoiding as many runtime allocations as possible.

 #### Step 5: MSBuild
 This is where most of the magic happens.
-It's a single step but behind the scenes we're doing unspeakable things to MSBuild that I'm going to...speak about, I guess.
+It's a single step, but behind the scenes, we're doing unspeakable things to MSBuild that I'm going to...speak about, I guess.
 The full `.msbuild` file [is in the earlier Gist](https://gist.github.com/NickCraver/b59ff38567b32936e2a3440e439d5d5c#file-build-msbuild).
 The most relevant section is the description of crazy:

 {% highlight md %}
 THIS IS HOW WE ROLL: